The Drum Cafe Story

 The show cost depends on the number of delegates, the city, and the date and time.
 If you send us an email to [email protected], we will prepare you a proposal.

 Is it very loud?

 The shows are around 85 decibels, which is not loud at all.
 Most of the volume comes from our performers and we can control our own volume.
-In ten years, we have had only one or two noise complaints, and this is always related to the situations where our room adjoins another room with a partition.

 Can we do it during dinner?